nitro-stack/nitro-workshop/docs/step3.md

 ## Integrate with NestJS

 You are now ready to integrate the database with your NestJS application.
-First you have to install the `@nestjs/azure-database` package with this command:
+First, you have to install the `@nestjs/azure-database` package with this command:

 ```sh
 npm install @nestjs/azure-database
 ```

-Open the file `src/app.module.ts`, and add the `AzureTableStorageModule` to the modules imports:
+Open the file `src/app.module.ts` and add the `AzureTableStorageModule` to the module imports:
 ```ts
 @Module({
   imports: [